How to nurture your gut? The best way is through whole prebiotic and probiotic foods. And we can help!August 12, 2020 4:42 pm

 We’ve added those in to let you know prebiotics don’t only reside in relatively unusual foods.
 They’re also in plenty of goldie oldies.
 You probably already include onions, garlic, and leeks in your diet, yeah?
 Now you can feel virtuous retroactively – and eat these vegetables with new reasons in mind (and in gut!).
 All three of these vegetables belong to the same family, and all also contain inulin.

 As well as having a really nice name, tigernuts are just plain delicious.
 They’re sometimes called earth almonds – how’s that to add to earth apples, or Jerusalem artichokes?
 These small, wrinkled orbs are actually tubers, and they are highly versatile.
 For instance, you can make them into flour, make them into milk, enjoy them roasted, blend them with dates….
-Moreover, most all ways you choose to consume them, you will benefit from their high store of resistant starch fibres, which function as effective prebiotics.(3) → View Related Products
+Moreover, most all ways you choose to consume them, you will benefit from their high store of resistant starch fibres, which function as effective prebiotics.(3) Your gut biome will thank you! → View Related Products

 'Think of your microbiome as being like a savanna.
 The more healthy species that are appropriately housed, the better the savanna is.'